kaisenlinux/lazygit/docs/Config.md

   # If true, jump to the Files panel after applying a stash
   switchToFilesAfterStashApply: true

+  # If true, when using the panel jump keys (default 1 through 5) and target panel is already active, go to next tab instead
+  switchTabsWithPanelJumpKeys: false

 # Config relating to git
 git: